jvadair/jvadair/README.md

 # Ciao!

 My name is James.
 I make lots of web services and command-line tools.
-Most of my projects were created to learn or play around with a specific concept or module, but some still receive updates.
+Most of my projects were created to learn or play around with a specific concept or module, but some are designed for longer-term updates.

 Languages I can write in:
 1. Python